Who we are

 In One Mindful Breath, I’ve found a secular group that feeds my spirit (whatever that is) and through it I know I’m with others on a similar but unique and personal journey.
 Secular Buddhism can sound complicated but to me it’s the fullest and simplest way to make sense of the world.

-As a people person, I look forward to One Mindful Breath Wednesday evenings for the different views that come up in discussion as well as the opportunity for silent contemplation.
+A people person, I look forward to Wednesday evenings for the opportunity for silent contemplation as well as the different views that come up in discussion.
 I was a minister in the Congregational and Presbyterian churches, as well an army chaplain and a prison chaplain.
-In August 2017, I’ll be 84 years old.
+[Norman died on 2nd December 2018 at the age of 85.
+He will be missed.]

 I am very happy to have found this group.
 A book on beginning a meditation practice suggested joining a group, I joined in mid-2015 and found it to be just what I was looking for – secular with no expectations except to meditate.
 It’s a very pleasant evening.